 A bill to legalise assisted dying for people who are terminally ill passed its second reading in the UK parliament on 29 November 2024.
 Scotland, Jersey and the Isle of Man have also actively debated assisted dying.
-Deliberation about assisted dying takes place at a time of fundamental challenges with the provision of end of life care in the UK.
+Deliberation about assisted dying takes place at a time of fundamental challenges with the provision of end-of-life care in the UK.

-A number of other countries allow assisted dying but implementation varies: there is limited high-quality evidence about the impact of legislation on end of life care services.
+A number of other countries allow assisted dying but implementation varies: there is limited high quality evidence about the impact of legislation on end of life care services.

 About this project

-We are undertaking this project to study the effects of legalised assisted dying on end of life care policy and service delivery in different countries, so that if assisted dying becomes legal in the UK, we can anticipate impacts on end of life care.
+We are undertaking this project to study the effects of legalised assisted dying on end-of-life care policy and service delivery in different countries, so that if assisted dying becomes legal in the UK, we can anticipate impacts on end of life care.

 Clarifying our organisational position on assisted dying